ZhouMengjie/2-5DMap-Dataset/README.md

 |   |   |   |––manhattan.osm_buildings.obj
 |   |   |   |––manhattan.osm_roads_primary.obj
 ```
-- The [lat,lon] saved in .txt file aligns with the the origin of the Blender global coordinate system.
+- The (lat,lon) values saved in the .txt file are aligned with the origin of the Blender global coordinate system.
-- There are 25 .obj files named with specific semantic category.
+- There are 25 .obj files, each named after a specific semantic category.
-- The .obj file mainly includes: o-object name, v-geometric vertices, vn-vertex normals, vt-texture vertices, mtllib-material library, usemtl-material name, f-face, l-line.
+- The .obj file mainly includes the following elements: o-object name, v-geometric vertices, vn-vertex normals, vt-texture vertices, mtllib-material library, usemtl-material name, f-face, and l-line.

-Step 3.
-Generate point cloud of each semantic category by adopting uniform sampling on mesh
+##### Step 3.
+Generate a point cloud for each semantic category by using uniform sampling on the mesh.
 ```
 python pcd_generate.py --dataroot 'datasets' --city 'manhattan' --radius 76 --density 0.1
 ```
-- The data will be stored following this directory structure:
+- The resulting data will be stored in the following directory structure:
 ```
 |–– datasets
 |   |––manhattan